IQAndreas/github-issues-import/README.md

  $ python3 gh-issues-import.py 25 26 29
 ```

 Some config options can be passed as arguments.
-For a full list, run the script using the `--help` flag.
+For a full list, see [ARGUMENTS.md](https://github.com/IQAndreas/github-issues-import/blob/docs/ARGUMENTS.md), or run the script using the `--help` flag.

 #### Result ####